-Environment Planet Earth 7 Things to Know About the Summer Solstice By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Mary Jo DiLonardo Updated June 20, 2019 After the summer solstice, the daylight hours get shorter ... but don't worry, there are plenty of long days left to enjoy.
+Environment Planet Earth 7 Things to Know About the Summer Solstice By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated June 21, 2022 Share Twitter Pinterest Email After the summer solstice, the daylight hours get shorter ... but don't worry, there are plenty of long days left to enjoy.
 Min Chiu/Shutterstock Planet Earth Weather Outdoors Conservation One of the best things about summer are the extra hours of daylight, and the summer solstice is the ultimate day in that regard.
 Although summer is just getting started, the days will start to get shorter from here on out.
 The next thing you know, you'll be trading in your sunblock and shorts for scarves and hand warmers.
 But let's not get ahead of ourselves.
 Here's a look at some interesting facts about the unofficial first day of summer.
 It happens on different dates The summer solstice happens between June 20 and June 22, depending on the year and your time zone.
-In 2019, the solstice falls on June 21 at 11:54 a.m.
+In 2022, solstice falls Tuesday, June 21, 2022, at 5:14 a.m.
 EDT.
 It's the longest day of the year (kind of) Technically, it's not the longest day of the year because all days have the same number of hours, but the summer solstice is the day of the year with the most hours of sunlight.
 As the Old Farmer's Almanac points out, the opposite happens with the winter solstice: "The sun is at its southernmost point and is low in the sky.
 Its rays hit the Northern Hemisphere at an oblique angle, creating the feeble winter sunlight."
 It's technically just a moment The moment of summer solstice is when the sun is directly overhead the Tropic of Cancer at noon.
 Way back when, the Tropic of Cancer got its name because the sun appeared in the constellation Cancer, Discover magazine reports.
 However, because of the shifting of Earth's axis, the Tropic of Cancer now has the wrong name.
 During the summer solstice, the sun now appears in the constellation Taurus.
 It's the first day of summer ... or not The summer solstice may or may not kick off the summer, depending on who you ask.
 In meteorology, summer begins on June 1.
 But astronomers believe the summer solstice marks the start of the season.
 It all depends on whether you want to look at it in terms of meteorological seasons or astronomical seasons.
 Meteorological seasons are based on the annual temperature cycle, explains NOAA, while astronomical seasons are based on the position of the Earth relative to the sun.
 Crowds greet the summer solstice at Stonehenge in the United Kingdom.
 (Photo: Stonehenge Stone Circle/Flickr) It's a big deal at Stonehenge There have been many theories why the prehistoric monument was built, but the interpretation that's most generally accepted is that Stonehenge was a temple aligned with the movements of the sun, reports English Heritage.
 Thousands of people gather at the structure, sometimes dressed in Druid attire, to mark the moment in June of summer solstice.
 Other planets have solstices, too In fact in 2016, Mars and Earth had solstices that fell within a few days of each other — but that's because Mars has such an eccentric orbit.
 It's the longest day, but not the hottest day Even though we get the most hours of sunlight on the summer solstice, it's not the hottest day of the year.
 Those are still typically weeks away.
 The Old Farmer's Almanac explains it this way: At the summer solstice, the Northern Hemisphere receives the most energy (highest intensity) from the sun due to the angle of sunlight and day length.
 However, the land and oceans are still relatively cool, due to spring’s temperatures, so the maximum heating effect on air temperature is not felt just yet.
 Eventually, the land and, especially, oceans will release stored heat from the summer solstice back into the atmosphere.
 This usually results in the year’s hottest temperatures appearing in late July, August, or later, depending on latitude and other factors.
 This effect is called seasonal temperature lag.